zinabu-dot/Early-diabetes_prediction-deployment/README.md

 # Early-diabetes-prediction-deployment

-- Data Cleasing pipeline such as ETL
+- Data Cleasning pipeline
 - Feature selection
-- Design and implemented **Machine Learning Models** for Risk Prediction of Early-Stage Diabetes and achieved **97% accuracy using Random Forest and XGBOOST**.
+- Designed and implemented **Machine Learning Models** for Risk Prediction of Early-Stage Diabetes and achieved **97% accuracy using Random Forest and XGBOOST**.